-The BCryptGetProperty() function retrieves the value of a named property for a CNG object.
-The CNG object is a handle, the property name is a NULL terminated string, and the value of the property is a length-specified byte string.
+The BCryptGetProperty() function retrieves the value of a named property for a CNG object, e.g., a cryptographic key.
+The CNG object is referenced by a handle, the property name is a NULL terminated string, and the value of the property is a length-specified byte string.

-7.2.5 BCryptFreeBuffer
+7.1.5 BCryptFreeBuffer